 “This week, police were called to Mackenzie Hall, a historic building in west Windsor, after people came across a suspicious black box with a blue light and a red wire sticking out.

 “Investigation revealed that a suspicious item was left in a room within the building,” police said in a news release.
+(As of July 2018, that news release seems to have been removed.)

 “Mackenzie Hall was built in the 1850s by Alexander Mackenzie, who later became the second prime minister of Canada.
 Though the building today serves as a cultural centre, it once functioned as a courthouse and jail where public executions took place.